 Patagonia is one of the pioneers of sustainable fashion.
 Their winter parkas are Fair Trade Certified sewn using 100% recycled down and partial to 100% recycled fibers.
 I own an older version of their Jackson Glacier Down Parka, and it has been keeping me warm for the last few winters.

 Nanushka's iconic puffer jacket started the boxy oversized puffer trend.
 They're part of this Budapest brand's vegan leather collection, so they use no animal-derived materials.
 Some of the synthetic materials used are recycled.

 Ecoalf is a certified B Corp and uses partial to 100% recycled fibres and most jackets seem to have no animal-derived materials.
 If their stuffing is PrimaLoft Black, it includes 50% down.

 G-Star sources materials in a responsible way and works with manufacturers to ensure a responsible supply chain.
 They do use down for their stuffing, and most of the synthetic material they use doesn't seem to be recycled.
 They note when they use 100% recycled polyester and synthetic stuffing (no down).

 7. The Curated

-One of my favourite slow fashion brands now makes sustainable winter outerwear.
+One of my favorite slow fashion brands now makes sustainable winter outerwear.
 Available in coat and jacket length, they're filled with 100% ethical down, made in a family-owned ethical factory in China.